The Purchasing Process Involves Strong Communication, Teamwork and Creativity

 - Samples are surface treated- Samples are precisely tested and documented with the appropriate surface treatment system utilizing the customer’s process specifications.
 A detailed lab report and photos are provided by our engineering assistants assuring the customer’s surface treatment needs are met.
 This step is not always necessary.

-- System selection- If 3DT’s experienced sales team determine that a standard system rather than a custom system will provide a solution to the customer, that information is provided and explained in greater detail along with sharing tech data sheets, videos, drawings and/or photos.
-Please see below where the additional steps to purchasing a custom system are discussed.
+- System selection- If 3DT’s experienced sales team determine that a standard system rather than a custom system will provide a strong solution, that information is explained along with sharing tech data sheets, videos, drawings and/or photos of the selected system.
+Please see below where additional steps to purchasing a custom system are discussed.

 - Quotation- Once the customer and 3DT agree upon a practical solution, a detailed quote is provided including a description of the equipment, price, payment terms, and estimated delivery time.

 - Customer purchase order – Approval of the final quote is certified with a purchase order.

 - Production- Once a purchase order is received, the equipment is put in the production schedule and built in-house in Germantown, Wisconsin by our highly experienced team.
 Alternatively, many standard systems are kept in stock at 3DT for quick delivery.

 - QC Testing- The system is tested by Quality Control to assure that all aspects of the equipment are functioning to our design specifications.

 - Ship it- The system is then carefully packed, crated and shipped along with a comprehensive instruction manual.

 - After sales- The sale does not end here.
 3DT stocks all replacement parts for their systems.
 Our service team is readily available to assist if needed.
 Your salesman will be in touch to assure a smooth transition into successful production.
 Training and installation can also be provided.